Dart-Code/Website/_docs/settings.md

 Window scoped settings must be applied in your User Settings or at the workspace level and will apply for all projects open in a window (for example, `dart.sdkPath` is used to launch an analyzer that is used for the whole window).

+## dart.additionalAnalyzerFileExtensions
+Additional file extensions that should be analyzed (usually used in combination with analyzer plugins).

 ## dart.allowAnalytics
 **Default:** `true`.
 <br />